barionleg/ANTs_wiki/Importing-diffusion-tensor-data-from-other-software.md

 The header describes the transformation of the image voxels into physical space, as for scalar images.
 In ITK, this is called the "Direction" matrix, and is always a rigid transform (affine transforms, like those defined in the NIFTI "sform", are not supported).

-The correct convention for the tensor coordinate system is software dependent and problems usually result from the DT reconstruction reading gradient vectors (`bvecs` in FSL terminology) that are not correctly formatted.
+The correct convention for the tensor coordinate system is software dependent and problems usually result from the DT reconstruction reading gradient vectors (`bvecs` in FSL terminology) that are not correctly formatted for a particular software environment.
 See [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/FAQ#What_conventions_do_the_bvecs_use.3F) and [here](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/troubleshooting.html#line-vectors-tensors-fibre-orientation-distributions-are-left-right-flipped) for discussion of this issue in FSL and [here](http://camino.cs.ucl.ac.uk/index.php?n=Tutorials.DTI) for an example using Camino.
 These errors can go unnoticed because invariant scalar characteristics like fractional anisotropy and mean diffusion are not affected, but tractography will be affected.

 In ANTs, the tensors should be in index space, such that a tensor can be correctly reoriented into physical space by applying the direction matrix.